makerever/rever/CONTRIBUTING.md

    This will configure Git to use our custom hooks directory.
 The pre-commit hook will:

    - Run `ruff format` and `ruff check --fix` on Python files in the `api` directory
-   - Run `yarn format` on TypeScript, TSX, and Markdown files
+   - Run `pnpm format` on TypeScript, TSX, and Markdown files

 6. Run the migrations
    ```bash